-Recommendation: The Charter Revision Commission voted 7-0 on January 21, 2025, to eliminate the alternate members of the town's Planning and Zoning Commission.
+Recommendation: The Charter Revision Commission voted 7-0-0 on January 21, 2025, to retain the alternate members of the town's Planning and Zoning Commission.

-Discussion/Rationale: Both the Town's Planning and Development Director as well as current members of our Planning and Zoning Commission recommended the elimination of the alternate members.
+Discussion/Rationale: One member of our Planning and Zoning Commission recommended the elimination of the alternate members.
 In reviewing state law, there is no apparent requirement that we appoint alternates and the commission's regular membership is due to expand by two full members.
-In making this recommendation, we presume there to be less of a reliance the commission's alternates going forward.
+However, our commissioners expressed concern with the unpredictability of attendance by full members of the PZC and noted the frequent utilization of alternates during regular meetings.
+Ultimately the Charter Revision Commission voted to retain the appointment of alternates.